ehsanmqn/freight-rates/README.md

 ## Deployment

 ### Docker
-The project includes a docker-compose file that specifies the necessary requirements for deploying the project using a docker.
+The project includes a docker-compose file that specifies the necessary requirements for deploying the project using docker containers.
 To run the project with docker, navigate to the project root and execute the following command:
 ```bash
 docker-compose up --build
 ```